-Ancillary costs as a percentage of total grant sought:
+Ancillary costs as a percentage of the total costs of intial planting:

 6 POINTS - less than 30 per cent of the total capital cost for initial planting.

 10 POINTS - less than 10 per cent of the total capital cost for initial planting.